Minnesota Provider Notice of Privacy Practices

 A. Right to Access Your Health Information.

-You have the right to inspect and to request a copy of information contained in clinical, billing and other records that we maintain and use to make decisions about you.
+You have the right to inspect and to request a copy of the information contained in clinical, billing and other records that we maintain and use to make decisions about you.
 To obtain or inspect a copy, submit a written request to CRM.
 We ask that your request be made in writing.
 We may charge a reasonable fee.
 There might be limited situations in which we may deny your request.
 Under these situations, we will respond to you in writing, stating why we cannot grant your request and describing your rights to request a review of our denial.

 B. Right to Request Alternate Methods of Communication.